-Figure 2: Percentage of Air Force Installations Implementing TOM
+Figure 2: Percentage of Treasury Installations Implementing TOM

 To obtain a picture of the status of federal TQM efforts, we asked installations to report their efforts in terms of a five-phase maturity scale.
 Maturity definitions ranged from Phase 1, preliminary TQM efforts, to Phase 5, institutionalized efforts that are achieving significant benefits (see enc.
 I for definitions).
-As figure 3 shows, 51 percent of the total federal installations responding to the survey reported being in Phase 1 or 2, while 48 percent of the Air Force installations reported still being in these early phases.
-The fact that many installations are in the early phases reflects the relative newness of Air Force efforts; 62 percent of the installations implementing TQM reported beginning TQM efforts within the past 2 years.
-Figure 3: Status of TOM 100 Percent of organizations with TQM efforts
+As figure 3 shows, 51 percent of the total federal installations responding to the survey reported being in Phase 1 or 2; none of the Treasury installations reported being in Phase 1, and 27 percent reported being in Phase 2.
+The fact that fewer Treasury installations were in the early phases of TQM reflected the average age of Treasury's efforts; all but 22 percent of the installations implementing TQM reported beginning TQM efforts over 2 years ago.

+Figure 3: Status of TOM

+100 Percent of organizations with TQM efforts

 In our survey of federal installations, we asked respondents about the extent of their involvement in 43 activities commonly undertaken by organizations involved in TQM.
 Such activities include providing training in TQM tools for employees, establishing quality councils or steering groups, and establishing problem-solving teams.
 Installations reported that their involvement in these activities increased as maturity increased.
 In other words, installations identifying themselves as more mature in TQM also more frequently said they were doing the 43 activities commonly associated with TQM.
-Comparing Air Force installations' involvement in these activities with reported maturity phases, we discovered that the Air Force generally reflected the same trend as in the total B-249779